[This article is part of the “Foraging Resources” series]

 It’s a valuable resource for serious wild food enthusiasts, although it’s best used at home for reference.
 For on-the-go foragers, a pocket-sized version is available for use during walks.

 Collins Gem Food for free – by Richard Mabey

-The book includes an introduction to foraging, some practical information and a wild food calendar at the beginning.
+This is the ultimate foraging pocket guide for those interested in wild food.
+The book is compact and comprehensive, containing an introduction to foraging, practical information, and a wild food calendar at the start.